demisto/content/Packs/SekoiaXDR/Scripts/SekoiaXDRChangeStatus/README.md

-This script changes the status of the Sekoia alert.
+This script changes the status of the Sekoia alert in XSOAR.

 ## Script Data